testit-tms/adapters-python/testit-adapter-pytest/README.md

 Description of decorators (\* - required):
 - `testit.workItemID` - linking an autotest to a test case
 - \*`testit.displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
-- \*`testit.externalID` - ID of the autotest within the project in the Test IT System
+- \*`testit.externalId` - ID of the autotest within the project in the Test IT System
 - `testit.title` - title in the autotest card
 - `testit.description` - description in the autotest card
 - `testit.labels` - tags in the work item